 I remember randomly coming across York.
 Even though it was not on my contingency plan, I saw that they did my course and they would accept my A Level grades.
 So, I quickly called and got through to the admission team.
 After explaining my grades, I was able to receive a verbal offer and received an email confirming it.

 The admissions team were so friendly on the phone.
-They reassured me that I was guaranteed accommodation and I was invited to come and visit the campus the week after.
+They reassured me and I was invited to come and visit the campus the week after.
 At that point, all I needed to do was add York as a clearing choice to my UCAS Track.
 It was such a huge weight off my shoulders.
 It was honestly such an easy process, and the staff I spoke to were so friendly and supportive.
 Clearing was far less complicated than I had anticipated!

 What happened next